Ric Flair: WCW World Heavyweight Champion (1993–1996)

 Flair triumphantly returned to WCW as a hero in February 1993.
+As a result of a "no-compete" clause he was initially unable to wrestle, so hosted a talk show in WCW called A Flair for the Gold.
+Arn Anderson appeared at the bar on the set, and Flair's maid Fifi cleaned or bore gifts.
+At Slamboree '93: A Legends' Reunion in May 1993, Flair reformed The Four Horsemen with Arn Anderson, Ole Anderson, and Paul Roma.

+Flair returned to the ring for WCW on June 9, teaming with Arn Anderson and Paul Roma to defeat Barry Windham and the Hollywood Blonds in a bout recorded for WCW Saturday Night.
+At Clash of the Champions XXIII later that month, Flair and Anderson challenged the Hollywood Blondes for the NWA World Tag Team Championship and WCW World Tag Team Championship, winning by disqualification after Windham interfered.
+In July 1993 at Beach Blast in the Mississippi Coast Coliseum in Biloxi, Mississippi, Flair defeated Windham for the NWA World Heavyweight Championship.
+At Fall Brawl '93: War Games in September 1993, Flair lost the title, now rebranded the WCW International World Heavyweight Championship, to "Ravishing" Rick Rude.

-As a result of a "no-compete" clause he was initially unable to wrestle, so he hosted a short-lived talk show in WCW called A Flair for the Gold.
-Arn Anderson usually appeared at the bar on the show's set, and Flair's maid Fifi cleaned or bore gifts.
-Once he returned to action, Flair briefly held the NWA World Heavyweight Championship for a tenth time after defeating Barry Windham at Beach Blast before WCW finally left the NWA in September 1993.
-At Fall Brawl, Flair lost the title, now rebranded the WCW International World Heavyweight Championship, to "Ravishing Rick" Rude.
-At Starrcade in 1993, Flair defeated Vader to win the WCW World Heavyweight title for the second time.
-In the spring of 1994, Flair began a tweener turn and started another feud with longtime rival Ricky Steamboat and challenged Steamboat to a match at Spring Stampede which ended in a no contest from a double pin, causing the title to be held up.
-Flair then defeated Steamboat in a rematch to reclaim the held-up title on an episode of WCW Saturday Night.
-The WWE does not count this victory as a new title win.
-Flair then challenged Col. Robert Parker to wrestle one of his men at Slamboree, which turned out to be Barry Windham, whom Flair defeated, afterwards he quietly turned heel and took Sherri Martel as his manager.
-He would also wrestle Lord Steven Regal in a five-match series under Marquess of Queensberry Rules, which aired on WCW Worldwide between April 30 and May 28, in which Flair won the series, with 2 wins, 1 loss, and 2 draws.
+At Starrcade '93: 10th Anniversary in December 1993, Flair defeated Vader in the Independence Arena in Charlotte, North Carolina to win the WCW World Heavyweight Championship for the second time.
+In spring 1994, Flair began a tweener turn and started another feud with Ricky Steamboat and challenged Steamboat to a match at Spring Stampede which ended in a no contest from a double pin, causing the title to be held up.
+Flair defeated Steamboat in a rematch to reclaim the held-up title on an episode of WCW Saturday Night.
+Flair challenged Col. Robert Parker to wrestle one of his men at Slamboree '94: A Legends' Reunion, which turned out to be Windham, whom Flair defeated, afterwards he quietly turned heel and took Sherri Martel as his manager.
+He wrestled Lord Steven Regal in a five-match series under Marquess of Queensberry Rules, which aired on WCW Worldwide between April 30-May 28, which Flair won, with 2 wins, 1 loss, and 2 draws.